Robert Greene (filmmaker): Life and career

 Robert Greene was born in Charlotte, North Carolina.
+He was a graduate of Sun Valley High School (North Carolina).
 He received his bachelor's degree from North Carolina State University in 2000, majoring in Communication and Multidisciplinary Film Studies.
 He received his M.F.A. in Media Arts Studies at City College of New York.
 During his studies in New York, he worked at Kim's Video.
-In 2002, Robert Greene began working at 4th Row Films, starting as freelance editor.
+In 2002, Greene began working at 4th Row Films, starting as freelance editor.
 In 2004 he began working a full-time as a post-production supervisor.
 During this time, he worked with producers Douglas Tirola and Susan Bedusa on films including All In: The Poker Movie (2008), Making the Boys (2011), and An Omar Broadway Film (2008).
-While he was at 4th Row, Robert Greene directed and produced Owning the Weather (2009) and Kati with an I (2010).
+While he was at 4th Row, Greene directed and produced Owning the Weather (2009) about humanity's attempts to control climate, and Kati with an I (2010).

 In 2011 he released Fake It So Real, his third feature as director, a documentary following a Lincolnton, North Carolina independent wrestling group over the week leading up to a big show.
 In 2012 he left 4th Row Films to work on independent projects.
 In 2014 he directed Actress, a documentary about actress Brandy Burre as she attempts to return to her acting career after abandoning it to concentrate on raising a family.
 In 2016 he directed Kate Plays Christine, a more experimental work depicting actress Kate Lyn Sheil's preparations to portray the role of Christine Chubbuck, a real-life news reporter who took her own life on national television in 1974.